rahuldas98rd-png/Restaurant-Rating/README.md

 | Random Forest | 0.9936 | 0.9591 | 0.0345 | 0.0765 | 0.1985 | 0.1213 | 0.3058 |
 | XGBoost | 0.9833 | 0.9565 | 0.0268 | 0.1259 | 0.2082 | 0.1958 | 0.3153 |

 > **Why Gradient Boosting was selected:** It achieved the best test R² (0.9604) with a near-zero train/test gap (Δ=0.0019) — the smallest of all three models and well inside the 0.05 overfitting threshold.
 Random Forest had a higher train R² (0.9936) but a wider gap (Δ=0.0345), indicating mild overfitting.
-XGBoost was slightly behind on both test R² and gap metrics.

 ---

 ### Actual vs Predicted

-Scatter plots of predicted vs. actual ratings.
-Points hugging the diagonal (y=x) indicate accurate, unbiased predictions across the full rating range.

 | Gradient Boosting | Random Forest | XGBoost |
 |---|---|---|